The Reorder Paragraphs is a question type in the PTE Reading section that challenges many students.

 At first, you will receive several text boxes, mostly 5, in a random order on the left side of the screen, each representing a sentence.
 The total length of the paragraph is about 150 words.

 Your job is to drag and drop the provided text boxes in the panel on the right side of the screen in the right order.
-Otherwise, you can use arrow buttons on the screen to move those sentences vertically or horizontally.
+Otherwise, you can use the arrow buttons on the screen to move those sentences vertically or horizontally.

 As easy as it may sound, the scoring is quite tricky, as you will not earn any score for only 1 correct sentence.
 Instead, the system only gives you 1 mark for every 2 correct sentences.
 For example, if you place 3 sentences in the right sequence, you will receive 2 marks, while 5 correct text boxes equal 4 marks.